h2oai/h2o-3/h2o-docs/src/product/admissible.rst

 Admissible ML introduces two methodological tools: Infogram and L-features.

 - Infogram ("information diagram") is a new graphical feature-exploration method to facilitate the development of admissible machine learning methods.
 - In order to mitigate unfairness, we introduce the concept of L-features, which offers ways to systematically discover the hidden problematic proxy features from a dataset.
+L-features are inadmissible features.

+The Infogram and Admissible Machine Learning is a new research direction in machine learning interpretability and you can find the theoretical foundations as well as several real-life examples of it's utility in the `Admissble ML <https://arxiv.org/abs/2108.07380>`__ paper.
+Below we introduce the concepts at a high level and provide an example using the new H2O Infogram implementation.

 Infogram